Chumash people: Prior to European contact (pre-1542)

 Indigenous peoples have lived along the California coast for at least 11,000 years.
 Sites of the Millingstone Horizon date from 7000 to 4500 BC and show evidence of a subsistence system focused on the processing of seeds with metates and manos.

-During that time, people used bipointed bone objects and line to catch fish and began making beads from shells of the marine olive snail (Olivella biplicata).
+During that time, people used bipointed bone objects and line to catch fish and began making beads from shells of the marine olive snail (Callianax biplicata).
 The name Chumash means "bead maker" or "seashell people" being that they originated near the Santa Barbara coast.
-The Chumash tribes near the coast benefited most with the "close juxtaposition of a variety or marine and terrestrial habitats, intensive upwelling in coastal waters, and intentional burning of the landscape made the Santa Barbara Channel region one of the most resource abundant places on the planet."
+The Chumash tribes near the coast benefited most with the "close juxtaposition of a variety of marine and terrestrial habitats, intensive upwelling in coastal waters, and intentional burning of the landscape made the Santa Barbara Channel region one of the most resource abundant places on the planet."

 While droughts were not uncommon in the centuries of the first millennium AD, a population explosion occurred with the coming of the medieval warm period.
 "Marine productivity soared between 950 and 1300 as natural upwelling intensified off the coast."
 Before the mission period, the Chumash lived in over 150 independent villages, speaking variations of the same language.
-Much of their culture consisted of basketry, bead manufacturing and trading, cuisine of local abalone and clam, herbalism which consisted of using local herbs to produce teas and medical reliefs, rock art, and the scorpion tree.
-The scorpion tree was significant to the Chumash as shown in its arborglyph: a carving depicting a six-legged creature with a headdress including a crown and two spheres.
+Much of their culture consisted of basketry, bead manufacturing and trading, cuisine of local abalone and clam, herbalism using local herbs to produce teas and medical reliefs, rock art, and the scorpion tree.

+The scorpion tree was significant to the Chumash, as shown in its arborglyph: a carving depicting a six-legged creature with a headdress including a crown and two spheres.
 The shamans participated in the carving which was used in observations of the stars and in part of the Chumash calendar.
 The Chumash resided between the Santa Ynez Mountains and the California coasts where a bounty of resources could be found.
 The tribe lived in an area of three environments: the interior, the coast, and the Northern Channel Islands.

 The interior is composed of the land outside the coast and spanning the wide plains, rivers, and mountains.
 The coast covers the cliffs, land close to the ocean, and the areas of the ocean from which the Chumash harvested.
 The Northern Channel Islands lie off the coast of the Chumash territory.
 All of the California coastal-interior has a Mediterranean climate due to the incoming ocean winds.
 The mild temperatures, save for winter, made gathering easy; during the cold months, the Chumash harvested what they could and supplemented their diets with stored foods.
 What villagers gathered and traded during the seasons changed depending on where they resided.
 With coasts populated by masses of species of fish and land densely covered by trees and animals, the Chumash had a diverse array of food.
-Abundant resources and a winter rarely harsh enough to cause concern meant the tribe lived a sedentary lifestyle in addition to a subsistence existence.
-Villages in the three aforementioned areas contained remains of sea mammals, indicating that trade networks existed for moving materials throughout the Chumash territory.